-David M. Schizer, the former Dean of Columbia Law School and a noted Jewish community leader, assumed the position of CEO of the American Jewish Joint Distribution Committee (JDC), the world’s leading Jewish humanitarian assistance organization, in January 2017.
+David M. Schizer, the former dean of Columbia Law School, has served as CEO of the American Jewish Joint Distribution Committee (JDC), the world’s leading Jewish humanitarian organization, since January 2017.

 Born in Brooklyn, Schizer was thirty-five years old when he became dean, the youngest in the history of Columbia Law School.
 During his 10 years of service in that role, he dramatically expanded the faculty and launched a range of new initiatives, including a partnership with Columbia Business School.
 Schizer also led a $353 million capital campaign, doubling the school’s traditional fundraising.

 Schizer has been actively engaged in leadership positions in the corporate sector and Jewish community.
 He serves on the Board of Directors of Seacor Holdings, Feil Properties, the 92nd Street Y, Yale Hillel, and the Ramaz School.
 He also has served as Co-director of Columbia’s Center for Israeli Legal Studies, President of America’s Voices in Israel, and as a senior advisor to the Tikvah Fund.

 Schizer holds undergraduate, graduate, and law degrees from Yale.
 He clerked for Associate Justice Ruth Bader Ginsburg of the U.S. Supreme Court and Judge Alex Kozinski of the U.S. Court of Appeals for the 9th Circuit.